opnfv/fuel/docs/release/installation/installation.instruction.rst

 - Networking -- Depends on the Choose Network Topology, the network bandwidth per virtual machine, and network storage.

 ================================================
-Top of the rack (TOR) Configuration requirements
+Top of the Rack (TOR) Configuration Requirements
 ================================================

 The switching infrastructure provides connectivity for the OPNFV